-If applicant does not pass the Entrance Test background check there is no reason to bear the expense of the physical examination or drug screening test; therefore they may wait until after they obtain the result of the TEAS testing and background checks to have the physical exams and drug screening if they so choose.

-- 11. All applicants must submit copy of current Basic Life Support (BLS) for the Healthcare Professional certification card. - 12.
-All applicants must purchase malpractice insurance prior to start of clinical rotation.
+- If applicant does not pass the Entrance Test background check there is no reason to bear the expense of the physical examination or drug screening test; therefore they may wait until after they obtain the result of the TEAS testing and background checks to have the physical exams and drug screening if they so choose. - 10.
+All applicants must submit copy of current Basic Life Support (BLS) for the Healthcare Professional certification card. - 11.
+All applicants must purchase malpractice insurance prior to start of clinical rotation. - It is recommended that students also purchase health insurance.

-Satisfactory Academic Progress (SAP) Policy
+Satisfactory Academic Progress (SAP) Policy: